Jakov Fak: 2010 Winter Olympics

 After his success in the World Championships, the expectations were high, but Fak's World Cup race performances in the 2009–10 season were substandard.
 He managed to win his first points in the World Cup only on 23 January 2010, with a 24th place in Antholz, and was largely forgotten by the public by that time.

 At the 2010 Winter Olympics in Vancouver, Fak once again created a sensation by winning the bronze medal in the 10 km sprint.

 Switch of Citizenship

 In July 2010, it was announced in the Slovenian Press that Fak would represent Slovenia in an international competition.
 On 19 November, the switch to the Slovenian Biatlethe team was officially announced and Fak received his Slovenian passport on 24 November, enabling him to compete for Slovenia.

 Career threatening injury

-At the world cup races in the US in 2011, which were held in freezing temperatures, Jakov Fak suffered 3rd-degree frostbite to his trigger finger.
-It was feared his finger might have to be amputated which would certainly have ended his career as a biathlete.
+At the World Cup races in the US in 2011, which were held in freezing temperatures, Jakov Fak suffered 3rd-degree frostbite to his trigger finger.
+It was feared his finger might have to be amputated which would undoubtedly have ended his career as a biathlete.
 Jakov and his coaches decided to pull out of the Biathlon World Championships 2011 in Russia to focus on recovering from his injury and saving his finger.